Voltigeurs de Québec: The Fenian Raids

 The Voltigeurs of Quebec were called out on active service on 8 March 1866, remaining on active service until 31 March 1866.

 The North West Rebellion

 Les Voltigeurs de Québec were mobilized for active service on 10 April 1885, and served in the Alberta Column of the North West Field Force.
 The battalion was removed from active service on 24 July 1885.

 The Great War

 The 9th Regiment Voltigeurs de Québec and details of the 87th Quebec Regiment were placed on active service on 6 August 1914 for local protection duties.

+The 12th Battalion, CEF, was authorized on 10 August 1914 and embarked for Great Britain on 30 September 1914.
+It was redesignated as the 12th Reserve Infantry Battalion, CEF on 29 April 1915, to provide reinforcements for the Canadian Corps.
+The battalion was disbanded on 15 September 1920.

 The 57e Bataillon (Canadien-Français), CEF, was authorized on 20 April 1915 and embarked for Britain on 2 June 1916, where on 8 June 1916, its personnel were absorbed by the 69th Battalion (Canadien-Français), CEF, to provide reinforcements to the Canadian Corps in the field.
 The battalion was disbanded on 11 April 1918.

+The 171st Battalion (Quebec Rifles), CEF, was authorized on 15 July 1916 and embarked for Great Britain on 24 November 1916.
+Its personnel were absorbed by the 20th Reserve Battalion on 8 January 1917 to provide reinforcements to the Canadian Corps.
+The battalion was disbanded on 27 July 1917.